awslabs/amazon-ec2-instance-qualifier/README.md

   -persist
         [OPTIONAL] set to true if you'd like the tool to keep the CloudFormation stack after the run.
 Default is deleting the stack
   -profile string
-        [OPTIONAL] AWS CLI profile to use for credentials and config -region string
+        [OPTIONAL] AWS CLI Profile to use for credentials and config -region string
         [OPTIONAL] AWS Region to use for API requests -subnet string